SafaAlfulaij/pootle/docs/server/installation.rst

 This will also fetch and install Pootle's dependencies.

+.. note:: pip requires :ref:`--pre <pip:install_--pre>` to install pre-release
+   versions of Pootle, i.e. alpha, beta and rc versions.
+You may need to use :ref:`--process-dependency-links <pip:--process-dependency-links>` in pre-release versions if Pootle depends on unreleased versions of software.
+   Final releases do not require any of these additional options.

 To verify that everything installed correctly, you should be able to access the :command:`pootle` command line tool within your environment.